 Athletes Who Test Positive for COVID-19: Athletes who test positive will be contacted by St. Luke’s Athletics Department to determine requirements for return to play based on state guidance.

-If you have questions regarding medical exemptions, please reach out to school nurse Irene Maier.
+If you have questions regarding medical exemptions or vaccination requirements, please reach out to school nurse Irene Maier.

 Please log into the Magnus Health portal.

 A link is located on the Parent Resource Board (you must be logged in to access the Resource Board).

 Under Student Health Tracker, find "Immunization Form" and click edit.